EpistasisLab/regens/README.md

 ### Example 3: inclusion of epistatic effects

-REGENS models epistasis between an arbitrary number of SNPs as the product of transformed SNP values in an individual.
+REGENS models epistasis between an arbitrary number of SNPs as the product of transformed genotype values in an individual.
-Same command as in Example 2 simulates genotype-phenotype relationships for a different model if the input files were modified.

 ```bash
 python regens.py \